squidfunk/mkdocs-material/docs/setup/building-for-offline-usage.md

 If you want to ship your documentation together with your product, MkDocs has you covered – with support from themes, [MkDocs] allows for building offline-capable documentation.
-Luckily, Material for MkDocs offers offline support for many of its features.
+Notably, Material for MkDocs offers offline support for many of its features.

   [MkDocs]: https://www.mkdocs.org